MiinGXx/SWE30003-Assignment3ObjectOrientedDesign-Part2/README.md

 - "Cannot connect to MongoDB": make sure the MongoDB service is running and `MONGO_URI` is correct.
 - QR not rendering: ensure `segno` is installed and use a UTF-8 capable terminal (on Windows run `chcp 65001`).

-## Contact
-If you want improvements or CI integrations, tell me what you'd like next (examples: add a `requirements-dev.txt`, add a `pyproject.toml`, create CI workflow that runs `tests/run_tests.py`).